charlenelawdes/nf-merge/README.md

-# nf-cDNA
+# nf-merge

-[Nextflow] workflow for processing Nanopore cDNA reads.
+[Nextflow] workflow for merging fastq reads of samples according to assigned barcode.

 Requires either [Docker], [Singularity] or [Apptainer] installed.